ValleyAudio/ValleyRackFree/README.md

 # ValleyRack Free

-3rd party plugins for VCV Rack version 0.6.2c
+3rd party plugins for VCV Rack version 1.0.0

 ### Version

-0.6.15

-    • [Update] Added input gain sensitivity and output saturation modes to Plateau.
-    • [Fix] Fixed DC offset switch save state bug in Amalgam.
+1.0 Beta

+Beta version of new v1.0 modules.

 ### Compatibility

 The modules are Mac, Windows and Linux compatible.
 Some source is inherently open source, so you are free to download / clone and build on your own computer.
 See the appropriate license information for more details.

-You must have 0.6.1 to run these modules.
+You must have 1.0.0 to run these modules.

 ### Modules